tibonilab/cloudmouse-example-lvgl/README.md

 Special thanks to contributors and the maker community.

-**Technical Achievement**: This boilerplate features a custom cross-platform `RotaryEncoderPCNT` wrapper that seamlessly bridges ESP-IDF 4.4 and 5.x APIs, enabling true multi-platform compatibility between Arduino IDE and PlatformIO.
+**Technical Achievement**: This cloudmouse-sdk features a custom cross-platform `RotaryEncoderPCNT` wrapper that seamlessly bridges ESP-IDF 4.4 and 5.x APIs, enabling true multi-platform compatibility between Arduino IDE and PlatformIO.

 ---